 Banned Books Week

 Banned Books week is a nationally recognized event that celebrates the freedom to read.
 The week is dedicated to pointing out the issues of censorship by displaying a variety of books that have been challenged in the past and today.
 Some examples of challenged novels are The Hunger Games trilogy by Suzanne Collins, To Kill a Mockingbird by Harper Lee, and The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.

-The 2012 Annual Sigma Tau Delta Convention was held in New Orleans, Louisiana.
+The 2016 Annual Sigma Tau Delta Convention will be in Minneapolis, Minnesota.

 Whitney Davis, graduate of Kansas State, talks about her experience in New Orleans:

 "I attended the Sigma Tau Delta conference in New Orleans as a presenter and was blown away by the immense opportunities that met me in this city.
 The Sigma Tau Delta conference was a chance for me to truly start broadening my horizons as an English undergraduate.
 It reignited my original passion for literature by connecting to those equally as passionate.
 The sessions were reflective, inspiring, and thought-provoking.
 I would encourage anyone considering to attend the conference to go.
 It was an opportunity that shaped my undergraduate experience as distinctive--not only educationally and professionally, but relationally as well.
 The beignets, open air markets, and seafood weren't bad additions either."

 Another member of Alpha Theta Eta, Jessica Reyes, reflects on her experience at Convention!